 Achieving this standard is more of an exercise of what to leave out than what to put in.
 A cybersecurity report outlining all malware and phishing threats within an organization’s risk profile would be regarded as too lengthy and superfluous.

 However, not all board members want a concise cybersecurity report.
 Some prefer a more lengthy evaluation.
-Others prefer something higher up in the technical scale.
+Others prefer something higher up on the technical scale.
 Your cybersecurity report generation tool should be capable of adapting to these different requirements through a library of different reporting templates and styles.

 Thankfully, you have a technical representative in the leadership team - the CISO, so you don’t need to obsess over maintaining an ideal level of complexity.
 The CISOs role is to develop a strategy for ensuring all company assets remain protected against cyber threats and to help the board understand the company’s state of cybersecurity (or security posture).